drug-design/course/docs/chapters/molecular-similarity.md

 ### Perspectives

-The concept of molecular similarity has nurtured the imagination and creativity of several generations of medicinal chemists.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/perspectives-d28a1a03'><i class='fa fa-play' aria-hidden='true'></i></button>The concept of molecular similarity has nurtured the imagination and creativity of several generations of medicinal chemists.
 Because of the fuzziness of the concept medicinal chemists live with the contradiction that simultaneously similar compounds do have and do not have similar activity.
 In this combinatorial chemistry era, it remains a cheminformatics challenge to create more refined tools enabling the medicinal chemist to navigate in this fuzziness and exploit novel values that were previously ignored.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/perspective.png){: loading=lazy }

-Copyright © 2022 drugdesign.org
+Copyright © 2024 drugdesign.org